dustywhite7/Econ8310/SlidesCode/12 - Bayesian Statistics III.md

 Can we determine the likelihood of a play being successful based on various characteristics of that play?

-- Are runs more successful than passes? (unlikely, but Pete Carroll thinks so)
+- Are runs more successful than passes? (unlikely, but Pete Carroll seemed to think so)
 - We should probably also account for down and distance